HR-CMGT/CLE4-phaser-workshop/notes.md

     }
 }
 ```

-You can also use the separate [Joystick class](https://github.com/HR-CMGT/arcade-game)
+Check the [Joystick class](https://github.com/HR-CMGT/arcade-game) for instructions for the arcade cabinet.

 ## Sprite size and hitbox